Are Square Business Cards A Good Idea? Going Counterculture

 For this aim, the card’s appearance should create a pleasant sensation in the recipients and reflect the company’s values at the same time.

-The adequate harmony of the shape, text, and appearance will provide enough incentive for future clients to visit the company’s webpage or store and see it for themselves.
+The adequate harmony of the shape, text, and appearance will make future clients visit the company’s webpage.

 At this point, square business cards come into the picture.

-The impression that square business cards can give – their uniqueness, originality, the surprise effect, and other features, is precise, which meets the description above.
+The impression that square business cards can give is precise and meets the description above.

 The surprise effect of square business cards is often underestimated.